chipbell4/chipbell4.github.io/_posts/2022-05-09-a-basic-browser-synth.md

 ## Conclusion
 Okay, so we've now got a reusable class for synthesizing audio!
-You can seen in the UI demo that it's pretty straightforward to wire this up to a UI.
+And with a little bit of HTML, it's not much more code to wire it up to a UI.
 In later posts, I'll build on top of this class to build other useful demos.

 However, we currently have a limitation: this class only supports _monophonic_ sounds, i.e it can only play a single sound at once.